Trump Signed an Executive Order to Block State AI Laws. Here’s What We Know So Far.

 Frequently Asked Questions

-Trump is considering signing an executive order that would establish a single federal framework for regulating artificial intelligence, supposedly to accelerate AI innovation.
-The order would also override any state AI regulations, even punishing states that violate the act by limiting their access to federal funding.
+Trump signed an executive order that aims to establish a single federal framework for regulating artificial intelligence, supposedly to accelerate AI innovation.
+The order also aims to override any state AI regulations, even punishing states that violate the act by limiting their access to federal funding.

 Currently, there is no federal law that regulates AI in America.
 While Joe Biden passed an executive order back in 2023 to pave the path for federal AI legislation, Trump quickly revoked the act when he became president, without providing a replacement.
 As a result, U.S. states like New York, Colorado and California have been more aggressive about passing their own laws on AI, creating a patchwork of state regulations that companies must navigate.